VinayakJha-1/Product_sales_analaysis/README.md

 <h3> Value Canvas </h3>
-<p> The value canvas helped you identify the problems that Zee-5 is trying to solve and the value that it provides to your customers.
+<p> The value canvas helped you identify the problems that Zee-5 is trying to solve and the value that it provides to your customers.</p>

 <ul>
 	<li> <b> Customer Jobs:</b> This refers to the tasks, problems, and needs that Zee-5 is trying to solve with your product or service.</li>